List of Moomin characters: The Hobgoblin

 (Trollkarlen – "The Wizard") – appearing in Finn Family Moomintroll (Swedish: Trollkarlens hatt), he is a powerful magician who travels the Universe with his flying panther, looking for the King's Ruby.
 His top hat is found in the Lonely Mountains by Moomintroll, Snufkin and Sniff, who take it back to Moominhouse.
 Chaos ensues, as anything you put inside the hat is transformed.
 Moomintroll himself is changed into an ugly tarsier-like monster by the hat when he uses it to hide in during a game.
 The hat also changes the Moominhouse into a sort of jungle.
 The Hobgoblin has a quite intimidating appearance, but is friendly.

 Hodgkins

 (Fredriksson – "Frederickson", a common family name) – an inventor and childhood friend of Moominpappa (The Exploits of Moominpappa).
 He is Muddler's uncle and thus Sniff's great-uncle.
 He builds the Oshun Oxtra (misspelling of Ocean Orchestra in English, known as Haffsårkestern in Swedish), a boat in which Moominpappa and his friends travel on their adventures.

-Hodgkins is called Frederickson in some translations, such as the 1990 animated series.